A quiet luxury capsule wardrobe is typically built around 10-15 pieces.

 A quiet monthly note.
 Unsubscribe anytime.

-If you’re unsure where to begin, start with a balanced structure:
+If you’re unsure where to begin, start with a balanced core:

 - 2–3 structured layers